How to start an LLC in Tennessee

 Tennessee does not require its limited liability companies to have an operating agreement.
 However, banks, loan companies, vendors, and others might require an operating agreement before doing business with you.

-Tennessee does not have specific requirements for an operating agreement since it does not require a limited liability company to draft this document.
-However, should you decide to draft an operating agreement, it should have the information on the Articles of Organization.
+If you decide to draft an operating agreement, it should have the information on the Articles of Organization.
 We recommend a complete, detailed operating agreement if the business has members.

 Step 5: Apply for an EIN